EAChadwick/eachadwick.github.io/index.md

 ---
-layout: default
+layout: home
+author_profile: true
-title: About
+title: "Home"
+permalink: /
 ---

-# Eric Chadwick

 Welcome!
 I’m Eric Chadwick, a [your profession/role].
 I focus on [your specialties or research interests].